Science Olympiad Rules Development Process

 Current Events - These events are in the current year's rotation in either Division B or Division C and have met the criteria of a successful event.

-Science Olympiad is interested in adding events in the bulleted areas below.
-We seek authors who will take these broad topics and create specific events with the intent to champion them through the process from RFP > Creative Concept > Promising Pilot > Featured Trial > Current Event.
-This requires following the steps below and being prepared to provide workshop presentations, student/coach resources and submit evaluations.
-Science Olympiad is calling for:
+Science Olympiad is always interested in considering new events for our National Competition.
+We seek authors willing to create specific events with the intent to champion them through the process from a New Idea > Creative Concept > Promising Pilot > Featured Trial > Current Event.
+This not only requires following the steps below but also being prepared to provide workshop presentations, student/coach resources and submit evaluations.

 To submit a new event please follow the process below: